Lordstown Assembly: Later years

-Following the collapse of the steel industry in the Mahoning Valley in the late 1970s and early 1980s, Lordstown Assembly became the area's largest industrial employer, though Youngstown State University would surpass Lordstown Assembly as the area's overall largest employer by the mid-2000s; local health care provider Mercy Health would also surpass Lordstown Assembly in total employment.
+Following the collapse of the steel industry in the Mahoning Valley in the late 1970s and early 1980s, Lordstown Assembly became the area's largest industrial employer.
+Youngstown State University surpassed Lordstown Assembly as the area's largest employer by the mid-2000s.
+Local health care provider Mercy Health also surpassed Lordstown Assembly in total employment.
 Conversion van production at Lordstown ended when production of the Chevrolet van's successor, the Chevrolet Express, moved to the Wentzville Assembly in 1994, leaving Lordstown to focus exclusively on compact cars.

 In 2006, as part of GM scaling back production nationwide, the third shift at the Lordstown plant ceased operations.
 An employee buyout and early retirements eliminated the need for layoffs.
 In the summer of 2008, when gas prices soared, the third shift returned in August due to increased demand for the Chevrolet Cobalt, resulting in the creation of nearly 1,000 jobs.
-Shortly thereafter, General Motors entered into bankruptcy, and two shifts were cut.
+Shortly after, General Motors entered bankruptcy and two shifts were cut.

 During the 2008 presidential campaign, both Hillary Clinton and John McCain made stops at Lordstown.
 Shortly after election Barack Obama visited Lordstown to celebrate new product announcements and to proclaim success for the auto industry rescue.

 In 2010, in preparation to build the new compact Chevrolet Cruze, all members laid off from the plant returned to work.
 Numerous workers from shuttered GM plants in the US were moved to Lordstown for the open positions.

 In 2014, a 2.2 MW solar array was installed, covering six and a half acres with 8,500 solar panels.